 (v) Estimated cash flows from lease rentals, parking income, operation and maintenance income etc. for the future years.

 2 All equity shares of ?
-10/- each and fully paid-up, unless otherwise stated.
+10/- each and fully paid up, unless otherwise stated.

 3 These investments are on account of or includes stock options issued to employees of those subsidiaries and joint venture in earlier years.

 5 Represent redeemable instruments, having face value of ?
 100/- each, unless otherwise stated and are measured at amortised cost.
 These preference shares are redeemable at the option of the holder i.e. the Company, on or before expiry of 2027.
-These instruments carry cumulative dividend @ 6% per annum.
+These instruments carry non-cumulative dividend @ 6% per annum.

 6 The bonus shares were issued by DLF Cyber City Developers Limited (DCCDL) (Class-B equity shares) as per below terms and conditions: